metawake/multi-chain-balance-diff/README.md

 ## What

 CLI that fetches balance at block N and block N-50, computes the difference, outputs JSON or pretty-prints.
-Supports Ethereum, Polygon, Base, Arbitrum, Optimism, Solana, Helium.
+Supports Ethereum, Polygon, Base, Arbitrum, Optimism, BNB Chain, Avalanche, Fantom, zkSync Era, Solana, Helium, and TON.

 ## Who